-Another case study is on a dataset of judicial decisions on \textit{supervised} release based on risk-score-informed recommendations of supervised release under an electronic-monitoring program \citep{cookcountybailreform}.
-The PSA-DMF (Public Safety Assessment Decision Making Framework) uses a prediction of failure to appear for a future court data to inform pretrial decisions, including our focus on supervised release with electronic monitoring, where judges make the final decision \citep{psa-dmf}.
-Despite a large literature on algorithmic fairness of pretrial risk assessment, to the best of our knowledge, it is unclear what empirical evidence justifies release recommendation matrices that have been used in practice to recommend supervised release.
-There are current policy concerns about disparities in increasing use of supervised release given mixed evidence on outcomes \citep{cookcountybailreform,communityrenewalsocietyLetterRegarding}; e.g. \citet{safetyandjusticechallenge} concludes "targeted efforts to reduce racial disparities are necessary".
-We focus on a publicly-available dataset from Cook County which includes information about defendant characteristics, algorithmic recommendation for electronic monitoring, detention/release/supervised release decisions, and failure to appear and other outcomes \citep{cookcountybailreform-data}.
-The data were initially used to assess bail reform \citep{cookcountybailreform}, though some line-level data is aggregated for privacy.
+We conduct a case study on a dataset of judicial decisions on \textit{supervised} release based on risk-score-informed recommendations for supervised release under an electronic-monitoring program \citep{cookcountybailreform}.
+The Public Safety Assessment Decision-Making Framework (PSA-DMF) uses a prediction of failure to appear for a future court date to inform pretrial decisions, including supervised release with electronic monitoring.
+An existing decision-making matrix recommends supervised release based on thresholds of failure-to-appear (FTA) and new-criminal-activity (NCA) predictive risk scores \citep{psa-dmf}.
+To our best understanding, such thresholds were not previously optimized on data.\footnote{We focus on supervised release with electronic monitoring, though the broad term \textit{supervised release} encompasses substantially different programs nationwide, including access to supportive services and caseworkers, which has been touted as a factor enabling bail reform and release more broadly \citep{bloomberg-bailreform}.} These thresholds on predictive risk scores need not align with optimal thresholds on encouragement scores.
+There are current policy concerns about disparities in the increasing use of supervised release, given mixed evidence on its outcomes \citep{cookcountybailreform,communityrenewalsocietyLetterRegarding}; e.g., \citet{safetyandjusticechallenge} concludes that "targeted efforts to reduce racial disparities [in supervising release] are necessary".
+We focus on a publicly available dataset from Cook County, Illinois, with information about defendant characteristics, algorithmic recommendations for electronic monitoring, detention/release/supervised release decisions, failure to appear and other outcomes \citep{cookcountybailreform-data}.

-Finally, we note that we focus on supervised release in the setting of this program which enrolls defendants in electronic monitoring. ``Supervised release" in general is a broad term that can encompass substantially very different programs, from more limiting electronic monitoring vs. referrals and enrollment in supportive services elsewhere.
-For example, the expansion of supervised release via access to supportive services and caseworkers \citep{bloomberg-bailreform} has recently been touted as a factor in enabling New York's bail reform, and hence the release (supervised or unsupervised) of more defendants.
-Still, the broad structure we outline here of algorithmic recommendation informing (but not compelling) a final judicial decision with wide discretion, with concerns about disparities in both take-up and outcomes, is shared across supervised release, even though the programs themselves can be very different in different jurisdictions.
-Therefore, we also expect that fairness concerns will defer depending on the exact program implementation.